journalctl — Query the systemd journal

 a symbolic link and the file must exist at the time of the query.
 If a

-file path refers to an executable binary, an "_EXE=
+file path refers to an executable binary, an "_EXE="

 match for the canonicalized binary path is added to the query.
 If a

-file path refers to an executable script, a "_COMM=
+file path refers to an executable script, a "_COMM="

 match for the script name is added to the query.
 If a file path

-refers to a device node, "_KERNEL_DEVICE=
+refers to a device node, "_KERNEL_DEVICE=" matches for

 the kernel name of the device and for each of its ancestor devices is